iberov/retropie_ipac2_setup_wiki/README.md

 First take notice of the input remapping directory path.
 For each system it is different and reflect the file location.

-Second take notice that because there are no Player Input commands written above the  “#include "/opt/retropie/configs/all/retroarch.cfg"” line the controls assigned to this emulator come from the Global Configuration file.
+Second take notice that because there are no Player Input commands written above the  `#include "/opt/retropie/configs/all/retroarch.cfg"` line the controls assigned to this emulator come from the Global Configuration file.

 To change them you will first have to paste the Player Input values from the Global Configuration file and edit them.